MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxsyncpackages.md

  ##Details

-For [RxInSqlServer](RxInSqlServer.md) compute context the user specified as part of connection string is used for installing the packages if `owner` argument is empty.
-The user calling this function needs to be granted permissions by database owner by making them member of either `'rpkgs-shared'` or `'rpkgs-private'` database role.
-Users in `'rpkgs-shared'` role can install packages to `"shared"` location and `"private"` location.
-Users in `'rpkgs-private'` role can only install packages `"private"` location for their own use.
-To use the packages installed on the SQL server a user needs to be member atleast `'rpkgs-users'` role.
+For a [RxInSqlServer](RxInSqlServer.md) compute context, the user specified as part of connection string is considered the package owner if the `owner` argument is empty.
+To call this function, a user must be granted permissions by a database owner, making the user a member of either `'rpkgs-shared'` or `'rpkgs-private'` database role.
+Members of the `'rpkgs-shared'` role can install packages to `"shared"` location and `"private"` location.
+Members of the `'rpkgs-private'` role can only install packages in a `"private"` location for their own use.
+To use the packages installed on the SQL Server, a user must be at least a member of `'rpkgs-users'` role.

 See the help file for additional details.